vuejs/apollo/packages/docs/src/guide-composable/mutation.md

 ## Executing a mutation

-The `useMutation` composition function is the main way of setting up mutation in Vue components.
+The `useMutation` composition function is the main way of setting up mutations in Vue components.

 Start by importing it in your component: